rbickne/application/README.md

 # application
-WinCloud Studio Development Tool

-WinCloud Studio is an integratated Windows application development tool designed for building both desktop and cloud applications.
-This development tool is designed to give programmers a quick way of writing applications for Microsoft Windows, increasing productivity and time to market, saving many hours of development and expense using traditional development tools.
+My Personal Programmer

+My Personal Programmer is a development studio designed to quickly create desktop or cloud-based applications using Microsoft® Windows.
+With no prior experience coding, you can easily develop custom applications for business and client workflows.
+Build applications fast, saving hours of time and expense compared to using traditional programming languages.
+Publish applications on the cloud or webserver for enterprise deployment, increasing ROI on each application developed.